Uniforms Across the Years

 The 1980s brought the introduction of wide bodied aircraft to Australia, and with the abandonment of the two airline policy TAA purchased Airbus A300 aircraft.

-With this new aircraft came more change, a new uniform and the introduction of the term "Cabin Staff" as males were joining the ranks.
+With this new aircraft came more change, a new uniform and the introduction of the term "Flight Attendants" as males were joining the ranks.